pento/automatic-updater/readme.txt

 == Changelog ==

 = 0.8 =
+* ADDED: SVN support for plugins and themes
 * ADDED: Retry limits, so broken updates won't keep trying to install
 * ADDED: Option to only receive SVN update emails if something went wrong
 * FIXED: Some HTML tags in debug messages were being incorrectly stripped